UHMC/module-2-lab-beginner/README.md

 7. Upon receipt of the commander's choice, each lieutenant will now send a choice via concealed, written message to each of the _n-2_ other lieutenants, the same as their receipt of the commander's choice if loyal, or the opposite if treacherous.
 8. Each lieutenant, regardless of loyalty, now finds which of the choices they received is the majority choice and reports this choice to the reward giver.
 9. Per group, the reward giver now distributes rewards as follows:
-    * If every loyal player's reported choice is the same, all loyal players receive 1 reward; traitors receive nothing.
+    * Loyal players each receive 1 reward.
-    * Otherwise, all traitors receive 2 rewards; loyal players receive nothing.
+    * If any loyal player disagrees with any other loyal player, each traitor receives 2 rewards; otherwise, traitors receive nothing.

 ## Credits
 Dr. Debasis Bhattacharya